vigneshkamathc/mesa_tutorial/docs/source/index.rst

-Welcome to the MESA documentation
+Mapping Environmentally Sensitive Assets (MESA) tutorial
 ==========================================================

-Documentation to the MESA tools developed by UNEP-WCMC:
+A guide to using the MESA tool developed by UNEP-WCMC:

 Contents
 --------